 The United Nations Global Compact's principles are reflected in our Company policies, standards and guidance, which all flow from the GardaWorld Code.
-Our Code, our Human Rights policy, our Code of Ethics at the GardaWorld Group level, the Supplier Code and our Whistleblowing Policy can be found on our Company's Business Management System accessible by all staff and by third parties via our website.
+Our Code, our Human Rights Policy, the Supplier Code and our Whistleblowing Policy can be found on our Company's Business Management System accessible by all staff.
 Senior Management communicate regularly with all personnel, ranging from those in our Head Office to our locally engaged personnel in country, to ensure they are familiar with these documents and that we embed a culture of continual improvement across our organisation.

-Below we provide evidence on how we apply the UNGC's principles in our work; on how these have been mainstreamed into corporate functions and business units; and on the sustainability efforts and performance of the company in the last twelve months including implementation of our Action Plan in our 2020/2021 Communication on Progress.
+Below we provide evidence on how we apply the UNGC's principles in our work; on how these have been mainstreamed into corporate functions and business units; and on the sustainability efforts and performance of the company in the last twelve months including implementation of our Action Plan in our 2021/2022 Communication on Progress.